camlyall/camlyall.github.io/docs/linux/vault_installation.md

 ### Check
 {: .no_toc }
-The vault should unseal automatically or restart.
+The vault should unseal automatically on restart.
 ```bash
 sudo systemctl restart vault
 vault status
 ```

+---